o3de/o3de.org/content/docs/userguide/materials/substances.md

 ---
-description: ' Work with substances in &ALYlong;. '
+description: ' Work with substances in Amazon Lumberyard. '
 title: Working with Substances
 ---
 # Working with Substances {#mat-substances}